 Hurricane Katrina was an extremely destructive 2005 storm that caused more than 1,800 deaths along the U.S. Gulf Coast.
 One of the worst disasters in U.S. history, Katrina caused an estimated $161 billion in damage.
-To date, it remains the costliest hurricane in U.S. history.
+An interesting fact about Hurricane Katrina is that to date, it remains the costliest hurricane in U.S. history.

 Hurricane Katrina approached the Gulf Coast as a Category 5 storm, then weakened to a Category 3 before pummeling the coasts of Mississippi and Louisiana and affecting 90,000 square miles of land.
 In New Orleans, breached levees flooded 80% of the city.
 Poor neighborhoods and people of color were most vulnerable to the storm’s damaging water and winds.
 People who lost jobs and lacked insurance, savings, and family resources faced a long and trying recovery.